jacksonianrtaylor/movie_rec_proj/README.md

 * The users that are included are train_users.

+* train_users.movies_in_order is an ordered list of movie ids ordered by there first occurance in the list of train users.

-* The movies ratings that are part of (movies ratings of corresponding user) are all movies that are rated by at least one train user.
+* (movies ratings of corresponding user) is a list of ratings for a user that follow the order of train_users.movies_in_order.

-* Movies that are not rated by a user (or only have target ratings) are given an average rating for that movie equal to [mean rating for the correspnding movie for every other user who rated it in the train data] (loosely speaking).
+* For each movie id in the order of train_users.movies_in_order, if the user has a rating for that movie id and that movie id is not the target movie id for that user, than set the value at the corresponding index of (movies ratings of corresponding user) with the users rating, otherwise fill it in with the movies average rating for all train users. (loosely speaking)

-* Then the data is normalized by subtracting the mean for each entry which is again [mean rating for the correspnding movie for other every user who rated it in the train data] (loosely speaking).
+* Each movie rating in every user row is normalized by subtracting the movies average rating for all train users.

 #### svd_full: